djangoadvent/djangoadvent-articles/1.3/on_delete.rst

         maker = models.ForeignKey(Cheesemaker, on_delete=models.DO_NOTHING)

-With just this change, deleting a cheesemaker will cause an ``IntegrityError``: we've asked Django not to cascade, but we haven't yet told Postgres.
-So we need to add some `initial SQL`_ in the ``sql/cheese.postgresql_psycopg2.sql`` file in our app (presuming our app is named "cheese" as well)::
+With just this change, deleting a cheesemaker will cause an ``IntegrityError``: we've asked Django not to cascade, but we haven't yet told Postgres to do it.

+We could connect to our database shell and manually alter the table schema to add the ``ON DELETE`` clause, but then we'd have to remember to do that every time we ``syncdb`` a fresh database: yuck.
+Instead, let's make it automatic by adding some `initial SQL`_ in the ``sql/cheese.postgresql_psycopg2.sql`` file in our app (presuming our app is named "cheese" as well)::

     ALTER TABLE "cheese_cheese"